* Images shown are of mature plants

 Homegrown Tea, Organically-Made

 One of the hardiest tea varieties available, the organic Cold Hardy Tea Plant is a prime pick for harvesting your own tea leaves, right from your backyard.
-It boasts narrow, smaller leaves, which are favored for preparing oolong and green teas – some of the most popular variations available.
+It boasts narrow, smaller leaves, which are favored for preparing oolong, white, black and green teas – some of the most popular variations available.